giakk/floating_base_robot_cic/README.md

 Cartesian impedance controller to control the roll and pitch angle of the base, maintaining the robot base parallel to the ground.
 The modified framework is then tested on both real and simulated scenarios to validate the effectiveness of the controllers.

+## documentation
+The complete master thesis and a short summury are reported in the documentation folder.

 ## File System Structure